juanluispaz/immutable-binder/README.md

 - **`isMapBinder(): boolean`**: returns `true` when the contained data is an object, otherwise returns `false`.
 This method is similar to `isObjectBinder` but in TypeScript, when this method returns `true` the current binder is downcast to a map binder (only if the contained type is compatible).

 - **`_(): this`**: returns the same binder where it is invoked (return `this`).
-This method is useful in TypeScript because it allows to downcast a binder to object binder, map binder or array binder (if applicable).
+This method can be useful in TypeScript in rare ocations (only if you are using an array o an array) because it allows to downcast a binder to object binder, map binder or array binder (if applicable).

 ## Object binder

 When the contained value is an object, the binder is a specialised version that contains the same properties of the object, where each property is a binder with its corresponding value.

 **Note**: in JavaScript an object binder and map binder are the same; then you can use all the map binder methods in an object binder or access the properties with the property name like in an object binder.
+In TypeScript all methods present in the map binders are included in the object binder (except `clear`), but adapted to work with objects.

-**Important**: if you want to modify a property value, use the method `setValue` in the binder stored in the property, or, if you are in JavaScript, use the method `set` defined in the map binder.
+**Important**: if you want to modify a property value, use the method `setValue` in the binder stored in the property, or you can use the method `set` defined in the binder.

+### Methods

+All of the following methods are supported by the `Map` type as well by a map binder.
+The difference with the `Map` type are the methods `set`, `clear`, and `delete` return the new binder.

+The supported methods are:

+- **`get(key: required keyof T): Binder<T[key]>`**: returns the property of key passed as argument.
+Returns the binder that contains the value of that property.
+Write `objectBinder.get('key')` is the same as `objectBinder.key`. **Note**: when the key passed by argument represents a required property this method returns always a binder.

+- **`get(key: not required keyof T): Binder<T[key]> | undefined`**: returns the property of key passed as argument.
+Returns the binder that contains the value of that property.
+Write `mapBinder.get('key')` is the same as `objectBinder.key`.**Note**: when the key passed by argument represents a not required property this method returns a binder or undefined.

+- **`set(key: keyof T, value: T[key]): ObjectBinder<T>`**:  this method allows to set the value of a specified key.
+This method returns the new binder that contains the updated object.
+This method is an alternative to: `objectBinder.key.setValue(value).getParent()` with the difference that it can handle optional properties.

+- **`delete(key: not required keyof T): ObjectBinder<T>`**: drops the specified key passed as argument in the binder.
+This method returns the new binder that contains the updated object. **Note**: In TypeScript, the key must represents a not required property.

+- **`has(key: keyof T): boolean`**: returns true if the key passed by arguments exists in the current binder.
+Otherwise, returns `false`.

+- **`forEach(callbackfn: (value: Binder<values types of T>, key: keyof T, mapBinder: ObjectBinder<T>) => void): void`**: this method allows to iterate over each element contained by the object binder; for each element call the function passed as argument with the binder contained in the key, the key, and the current binder.

 ## Map binder